MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/microsoft-staffhub-to-be-retired.md

 # Microsoft StaffHub has been retired

-Effective June 30, 2020, Microsoft StaffHub is retired.
+Effective June 30, 2020, Microsoft StaffHub has been retired.
 We're building StaffHub capabilities into Microsoft Teams.
 Today, Teams includes the Shifts app for schedule management and additional capabilities will roll out over time.

 These changes are part of our continued efforts to empower every employee with Microsoft 365.
 With capabilities for Firstline Workers now in Teams, every employee in your organization will be able to use Teams to streamline their workday, collaborate with coworkers, and access information and expertise to help them do their best work.